Dials and Hands

 Fired or Painted?

 How can you tell whether the name or logo was fired into the enamel, and is therefore original, or has been painted on later?
 Enamel paint is quite different from vitreous enamel and nothing like as durable.
 It is a solvent based paint applied cold with a brush, just like any other paint.
 Enamel paint does not stick well to glass, which is essentially what a vitreous enamel dial is made of.
-Names painted onto enamel dials 100 years ago have mostly flaked off partially or even completely in the intervening years.
+Names painted onto enamel dials 100 years ago have flaked off partially or even completely in the intervening years.

 When a retailer's name was painted onto a dial in enamel paint, by now it has partly or almost completely worn away or flaked off over the years, whereas the rest of dial markings in fired vitreous enamel are still crisp and sharp.
-The image of a Borgel watch here shows exactly this.
-The watch is an IWC in a black oxisdised steel case that was imported by Stauffer & Co. in 1908 and supplied to Hamilton & Inches in Edinburgh who retailed it.
-The Hamilton & Inches name and Edinburgh can still just be made out, althuogh it helps if you already have an idea of what you are looking at, but the paint has dulled to matt and mostly flaked off the otherwise pristine enamel dial.
+The image of a Borgel pocket watch here shows exactly this.
+The watch is an IWC in a black oxidised steel case that was imported by Stauffer & Co. in 1908 and supplied to Hamilton & Inches in Edinburgh who retailed it.
+The Hamilton & Inches name and Edinburgh can still just be made out, although it helps if you already have an idea of what you are looking at, but the paint has dulled to matt and mostly flaked off the otherwise pristine enamel dial.
 This is an easy indication that the name was painted on after the watch was made.

 When you have looked at a lot of original early twentieth century watches without a manufacturer's name or brand on the dial, seeing one immediately looks wrong and not original.
 However, these days people like to see a brand name so sometimes well known names are added to the dials of watches in an attempt to boost their value.
 A name painted on recently using enamel paint can be difficult to identify, but there are several ways in which such an addition can be identified.